+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 UENO ZOO

-The country’s oldest Zoo and was opened in 1882.
-Most people visit the park for its pandas which first move in in 1972.
+The country’s oldest Zoo was opened in 1882.
+Most people visit the park for its pandas which first moved in in 1972.
 At present, a family consisting of 3 pandas lives in the park.

 Gundam statue odaiba